techsoft3d/ts3d-hc-smartfilter/README.md

 ### Other Comparisons

 You can also search for the existence (or absence) of a specific property.
 In addition if the property has a numeric value you can also perform number comparisons.
-In the current implementation the unit value is ignored and it is assumed that all nodes share the same unit for this property.
+In the current implementation units are ignored and it is assumed that all nodes share the same unit for this property.

 ### Properties

 **Nodeid Property**
-You can search for specific nodeids (separated by comma) with this property
+Performs the search on specific nodeids (separated by comma).

 **Node Chain Property**
 “Node Chain” performs the text search on the complete path to a node.
 Its an easy way to filter the search by a certain floor in a building for example.

 **Node Type Property**
-Performs the search on the HOOPS Communicator internal type of the node (the value returned by model.getNodeTyp())
+Performs the search on the HOOPS Communicator internal type of the node (the value returned by model.getNodeType())

 **Node Color Property**
-Performs the search on the color of a node.
-You can specify your own color as 3 RGB integers (e.g. “255 0 0”) or if you select a node before adding the search item the color of that node will be a preset option.
+Performs the search on the color of a node specified as 3 RGB integers (e.g. “255 0 0”).
+If selecting a node the color of that node will be a preset option.
 It's important to keep in mind that in HOOPS Communicator colors only exist on body (leaf) nodes in the product tree.

 **Rel: Space Boundary Property**
 If this option is selected the search will be performed on the relating SpaceBoundary elements of the nodes with the specified text.